 If your baby has messy clothes from a blowout and is wearing a onesie you can pull it over her body to avoid making more of a mess.
 This is what the slits in the shoulders are for!!

-Reference: How To Change A Baby’s Diaper Like A Pro
+Here is a helpful article you may want to read on How To Change A Baby’s Diaper Like A Pro

 Your baby will sleep a lot during the first few weeks and less as time goes on, this is a good time for you to nap as well especially while recovering.
-Your baby will most likely be hungry when he wakes up so try and be prepared beforehand for this if possible.
+Your baby will most likely be hungry when he wakes up, try and be prepared beforehand for this if possible.

 If your baby is mixed up on day or night, try to make things as lively and bright as possible during the day and calm and relaxing at night so they get the idea.